Publishing a u3a Website

 • Creating the initial drafts using a desktop application, such as Microsoft Word, LibreOffice Writer or Apple Pages.
 Once corrected the text can be copied and pasted into the WordPress Page or Post.

-• Installing a grammar and spellchecker plugin (for example Grammarly) to the browse used to edit the site.
-This is the recommended approach as the content creator does not have to keep swapping between applications as pages or posts are created.
+• Install a grammar and spellchecker extension (for example Grammarly) to the browser used to edit the site.

 • Ensure the page or post is proofread before publication.